post image

 Bumpass Hell Overlook Trail

-- Description: This well-maintained trail leads to the park's largest hydrothermal area, a 16-acre basin filled with boiling springs, steaming fumaroles, and bubbling mud pots.
-Named after early explorer Kendall Bumpass, who severely burned his leg after falling through the thin crust, the trail offers boardwalks that allow safe viewing of these dangerous but fascinating features.
+• Description: This well-maintained trail leads to the park's largest hydrothermal area, a 16-acre basin filled with boiling springs, steaming fumaroles, and bubbling mud pots.
 The vibrant colors—from the milky blue of hot springs to the rusty reds and yellows of mineral deposits—make this a photographer's paradise.

 Sulphur Works

-- Description: Located right off the main park highway, Sulphur Works is the most accessible hydrothermal area in the park.
+• Description: Located right off the main park highway, Sulphur Works is the most accessible hydrothermal area in the park.
 This site features bubbling mud pots and steaming fumaroles, with the distinct rotten-egg smell of hydrogen sulfide permeating the air.
-Geologists believe this area may be part of the ancient Mount Tehama's main vent.

 Devils Kitchen

-- Description: Located in the Warner Valley area, this less-visited hydrothermal area features boiling springs, steaming fumaroles, and mud pots set in a forested environment.
-The trail passes through beautiful meadows before descending into the active thermal basin.
+• Description: Located in the Warner Valley area, this less-visited hydrothermal area features boiling springs, steaming fumaroles, and mud pots set in a forested environment.

 Boiling Springs Lake